khalidx/resource-x/README.md

 rx --help
 ```

+## Pro tips and tricks

+- Commit the `.rx/**/deploy.json` files.
+These track your AWS API Gateway deployments, so that you don't end up creating a new API every time you check out from git and deploy.

+- Make sure you only use AWS API Gateway compatible schema definitions.
+AWS does not support the full Swagger definition language.
+[Read more](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-known-issues.html#api-gateway-known-issues-rest-apis) about what is supported (and what isn't) in the AWS documentation.

 ## Support

 Open a GitHub issue to ask a question, report a bug, raise a concern, or request a new feature.